Tempo logotype

 What are capital expenses?

-These expenses typically provide economic utility for longer than one fiscal year and are generally the most significant expenditure for a company, with the assets procured representing the organization’s core business strategy and supporting long-term growth.
+Capital expenses typically provide economic utility for longer than one fiscal year and are often the largest single line items a company commits to.
+The assets you buy represent your core business strategy and support long-term growth.

 • Manufacturing equipment